cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - At SHA256 / SHA512 the wrong function was called yet.
   This also effected the dialog window "Generation of HMACs".
 - Calling bc from within the number theory tutorial now also works under Win7.
+- Playfair with a 6*6 matrix now doesn't wrongly transform J to I any more.

 - Text windows now have a context menu entry to switch to hex view, and vice versa.